deveshi27/deveshi27/README.md

 ### Hi there, I'm Deveshi 👋

-- 🔭 I’m currently working on Python Projects.
+- 🔭 I’m currently working as an Intern for the role of MERN Stack Developer.
-- 🌱 I’m currently learning Django.
+- 🌱 I’m currently learning MERN.
-- 👯 I’m looking to collaborate on Web devlopment and Python/jango based Projecs
+- 👯 I’m looking to collaborate on Web devlopment
-- 🤔 I’m looking for the role of Jr. Python Developer.
+- 🤔 I’m looking for the role of MERN Stack Developer.
-- 💬 Ask me about : Python , HTML , CSS , Java , Django
+- 💬 Ask me about : Python , HTML , CSS , JavaScript , React.js, Node.js, Figma
 - 📫 How to reach me: https://www.linkedin.com/in/deveshi-nema-26b301244/
 - 😄 Pronouns: She/Her